advanced-computing/arnav_charlotte_api/lab_8/Usage and Manual testing instructions.md

 # Usage and Manual Testing Instructions

 ## Overview
 This document provides instructions on how to run and manually test the different data loading scripts: `load_append.py`, `load_inc.py`, and `load_trunc.py`.
-Each script processes data on a daily basis and updates the database according to a specific method.
+Each script processes data on a daily basis and updates the database according to a specific method using Consumer Price Index (CPI) data from the **Philadelphia Federal Reserve** via their live API.

 ## Prerequisites

-Ensure the following dependencies are installed before running the scripts:
+Ensure the following dependencies are installed:
 - Python 3.x
+- pandas
+- duckdb
+- openpyxl
-- Pandas
+- requests

-- Any additional dependencies specified in `utils.py`
+## Data Source

+Each script relies on the function `get_latest_data(pull_date)` from `utils.py`, which:
+- Downloads the CPI vintages Excel file from the official API
+- Selects the correct vintage based on the pull date
+- Returns a cleaned DataFrame with only two columns: `date` and `cpi`

 ## Running the Scripts

-Each script can be executed by calling the `run` function with a date parameter.
-This simulates daily data processing.
+Each script can be executed by calling the `run()` function with a `pull_date` string.

 ### 1. Append Method (`load_append.py`)
 **Command:**